hozyali/pay-date-calculator/README.md

 ## How To Take This Test

-Use the PaydateCalculatorInterface and create a class in PHP5 OOP called MyPaydateCalculator Email an archive of the results to the user who sent this test to you Part of the challenge is to do this unguided other than the specification, if necessary
+Use the PaydateCalculatorInterface and create a class in PHP5 OOP called MyPaydateCalculator

 ## Rules
 This is a timed test

-Results must be emailed back to b@dev.xyz within 4 hours of being sent to you Given a paydate and a paydate model, MyPaydateCalculator must be able to return the next 10 paydates after today MyPaydateCalculator must run without generating errors or warnings A valid paydate cannot fall on today, a weekend or a holiday
+Given a paydate and a paydate model, MyPaydateCalculator must be able to return the next 10 paydates after today MyPaydateCalculator must run without generating errors or warnings A valid paydate cannot fall on today, a weekend or a holiday